cloudb0x/NRules.Integration.AspNetCore/README.md

 ## Usage

 Simply Injecting `ISession` into your dependency is enough.
+This Calls the `ISessionFactory` and creates a new scoped session.

     public class SomeService : ISomeService
     {